Developing An Asthma Crisis Plan

 - Is there audible wheezing?
 Is it very mild or very louder and tight sounding?
 Some children can even be so tight during an attack that not enough air is even moving in and out to make a wheezing noise.

-- YELLOW LIGHT If it is 50 – 80 % of normal, then your child needs home treatments.
+- Yellow Light (Worry, start medicines.)
+If it is 50% – 80% of normal, then your child needs home treatments.

-- RED LIGHT If it is less than 50 % of normal, then your child needs more treatments and medical attention.
+- Red Light (Seek medical help now!)
+If it is less than 50% of normal, then your child needs more treatments and medical attention.

 - Give albuterol treatment.
 If things seem mild, use the inhaler.
 If more severe, us a nebulizer if you have one.

 - Observe your child.
 Albuterol sometimes doesn’t take effect for 15 minutes.

 - Has the breathing slowed down?

 - Is the breathing less labored?